vmware/container-service-extension/docs/CSE_INSTALL_PREREQUISITES.md

   --description 'CSE org VDC'

 # Switch to the new VDC and add an outbound network.
 It's assumed that the
-# 'Corporate' external network already exists in vCD.
+# 'Corporate' external network already exists in VCD.
 vcd vdc use cse_vdc_1
 vcd network direct create CSE_org_vdc_network \
   --description 'Internet facing network' \